COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 May 13: 200 oxygen concentrators, 40 ventilators & 4300 Remdesivir vials

+May 15: Kuwaiti ship arrives at Nhava Sheva Mumbai with 3 semi-trailers of LMO (25 MT each) & 1000 oxygen cylinders on board.

-Total till now : 7 fully filled oxygen tankers, 260 oxygen concentrators, 40+ ventilators, 282 oxygen cylinders, 4300 Remdesivir vials and other medical supplies.
+Total till now: 7 fully filled oxygen tankers (average 20 MT), 3 semi trailers with 25 MT oxygen each, 260 oxygen concentrators, 40+ ventilators, 1282 oxygen cylinders, 4300 Remdesivir vials and other medical supplies.

 The Indian community has sent 1600 oxygen cylinders and 6 oxygen concentrators